-- show how far a student has progressed with his/ her research.
-This will help with reporting to the Vice-Chancellor. - Accessibility to other users such as the Research Division, which in turn will take responsibility for capturing the research titles.
+Availability of more detail regarding postgraduate progress and study.
+The PGSMS will be able to show how far a student has progressed with his/ her research.
+This will help with reporting to the Vice-Chancellor.
+Accessibility to other users such as the Research Division, which in turn will take responsibility for capturing the research titles.
 The study guidance application (interaction between the student and the university) where postgraduates will be able to track their studies, schedules, and communications online, is in the pipeline for a next phase of the project.
 Numerous users from various departments, like the administration office, faculties and schools, will benefit from the PGSMS.
-1. Data-capturing of postgraduate information is faster due to a more 2.
-Postgraduate information is now grouped together and thus more 3.
-Titles of dissertations that contain special characters can now accurately be captured for the PGSMS now caters for special 4.
+17 Marietjie Ackerman (Potchefstroom Campus) and Amanda Smith (Vaal Triangle Campus) are both Co-ordinators in the Higher Degrees Office of Academic Administration and had the following to say about the benefits of the PGSMS. - 1.
+Data-capturing of postgraduate information is faster due to a more user-friendly environment. - 2.
+Postgraduate information is now grouped together and thus more readily available. - 3.
+Titles of dissertations that contain special characters can now accurately be captured for the PGSMS now caters for special symbols. - 4.
 Additional fields allow for new features.
 For example "notice of submission" of each postgraduate can now be captured, enabling a report of "possible graduates" to be generated.
-In the past, these lists had to be maintained by hand.
-5. Reporting is more extensive and easy to use.
+In the past, these lists had to be maintained by hand. - 5.
+Reporting is more extensive and easy to use.
 Outstanding applications of students who have neglected to register are effortlessly extracted.
-The School and Research directors are now readily kept up to date regarding their students - no more time is The heart behind Naledi Kicks Football
+The School and Research directors are now readily kept up to date regarding their students no more time is wasted with manual reports.